Skip to content

 • HubSpot Academy

 Having weighed up both sides, we feel that there's only one winner: HubSpot.
-There are many reasons why you should but namely, it's because the HubSpot CRM platform is a comprehensive platform that offers everything you need with marketing, sales, customer service and content management tools.
-It has everything you need to plan and deliver effective inbound marketing campaigns.
+There are many reasons why it's our winner, but it's mainly because the HubSpot CRM is a comprehensive platform that offers everything you need with marketing, sales, customer service and content management tools.
+It has everything you need to plan and deliver effective marketing campaigns, manage your sales pipelines and build your brand.

-From monitoring the entire buyer's journey and helping you to better identify prospects to including marketing automation options and more, HubSpot has a lot to offer.
+From monitoring the entire buyer's journey and helping you to better identify prospects to including marketing automation options and more, HubSpot has plenty to offer.

 It's all about growth.
-That's what every business wants and HubSpot realises that.
-That's the biggest benefit of the HubSpot CRM platform - it allows you to grow better compared to other options as you can align your success with your customers.
+Every business wants growth, and HubSpot realises that.
+That's the biggest benefit of the HubSpot CRM platform — it allows you to grow more easily compared to other options, as you can align your success with your customers.

-It's flexible, cohesive, empowering and the source of truth your business will benefit from.
+It's flexible, cohesive, empowering and a source of truth from which your business will benefit.
 The right CRM platform can assist your business’ growth in many ways.
-But it’s not the only thing you need for your enterprise business to grow effectively.
+But it isn’t the only thing you need for your enterprise business to grow effectively.